nickbarrett645/thm-blog/src/blogs/day-17.md

 I then reused those credentials for ssh and was able to get the final flag.

 This module was great just like the first one.
-I got exposure to a lot of tools and started to get the basics of metasploit down.
-I think metasploit is kind of looked down upon because it it kind of a crutch and does a lot of work for you without understanding what is going on.
+I got exposure to a lot of tools and started to get the basics of Metasploit down.
+I think Metasploit is kind of looked down upon because it kind of a crutch and does a lot of work for you without understanding what is going on.
 For now though Its helpful to use.

-I think one of the big things I learned from these is that an attack path usually invovles some pivots.
-You may exploit some service that gives you some info that you use with another service, which leads you to more info and maybe the ability to finally gain a shell.
+I think one of the big things I learned from these is that an attack path involves pivots from one service to another.
+You may exploit some service that gives you some info that you use with another service, which leads you to more info and maybe the ability to gain a shell.

 Here a couple extra links for more reading:
 [VPN exploits](https://www.nextgov.com/cybersecurity/2019/10/nsa-warns-vulnerabilities-multiple-vpn-services/160456/)